Hyper-V (Windows + VirtualBox only)

-Please refer to Genymotion Desktop and Hyper-V (Windows Pro/Entreprise) for detailed instructions.
+It is recommended to disable Hyper-V when using Genymotion Desktop with VirtualBox hypervisor.
+Please refer to Genymotion Desktop and Hyper-V for detailed instructions.

-Check that your hardware and software meet Genymotion Desktop minimum requirements.
+Check that your hardware and software meet Genymotion Desktop requirements.

-- Plug the power cord in and set your power settings to Performance, High or Game mode when using Genymotion Desktop.
-Genymotion Desktop uses virtualization and intensive OpenGL, therefore we do not recommend running on battery, or it will drain it.
+Plug the power cord in and set your power settings to Performance, High or Game mode when using Genymotion Desktop.
+Genymotion Desktop uses virtualization and intensive OpenGL: it is not recommended to run it while on battery.